lucychambers/pepperrage/about/index.md

 It is an effort to be deliberate about food choices and the dinner table is a great opportunity to actually have some of those conversations and encourage people to try other styles of food.
 If they happen to eat less meat as a result, that is a bonus.

+### The Rage Against the Stuffed Pepper Principles

+1. **The two meals complement each other in process, presentation or taste.** The two meals should also have a similar excitement factor.
+2. **A vegetarian meal is not a meat meal without meat.** When we frame it like this, the vegetarian option always seems wanting as they are missing something that the other dish has.
+As a result the vegetarian meal should have something that the meat meal does not have.
+3. **We don't force the vegetarian meals to pretend to be meat.** Ingredients are fine if they have merit on their own (e.g. tofu, tempeh), but you won't see anything which has been processed to pretend to be meat.
+4. **Meat dishes also strive to be meat-light.** This is based on my belief that while it still feels slightly awkward in some settings or cultures not to serve meat at all, I personally feel that a lot of my circle who feel strongly that a meal is not a meal without meat would actually not notice a little less meat on the plate.
+Psychologically, the meat box is checked.

 > And so ?

 This is an experiment.
 For the next year, I will collect, curate and invent recipes which give equal treatment to both vegetarian and meaty eaters.
 I will subject my friends to culinary experiments and I will write about the results.

-### The Rage Against the Stuffed Pepper Principles

-1. **The two meals complement each other in process, presentation or taste.** The two meals should have similar excitement factor.
-2. **A vegetarian meal is not a meat meal without meat.** When we frame it like this, the vegetarian option always seems wanting as they are missing something that the other dish has.
-As a result the vegetarian meal should have something that the meat meal does not have.
-3. We don't force the vegetarian meals to pretend to be meat.
-Ingredients are fine if they have merit on their own (e.g. tofu, tempeh), but you won't see anything which has been processed to pretend to be meat.
-4. Meat dishes should also strive to be meat-light.
-This is based on my belief that while it still feels slightly awkward in some settings or cultures not to serve meat at all, I personally feel that a lot of my circle who feel strongly that a meal is not a meal without meat would actually not notice a little less meat on the plate.
-The meat box is checked.

 ## Licensing: